 What is the recommended attire?

-Students should dress in comfortable attire that can also withstand some hands-on work in our workshop.
+Students should dress in comfortable attire that can also withstand some hands-on work in "The Garage", NuVu’s tool shop.
 Students should wear closed-toe shoes (no flip-flops).
 We recommend bringing an extra sweater; it might get cold in our space due to the AC over the Summer.